nesaboz/chatbot/README.md

 # Chatbot

-A simple chatbot was developed based on OpenAI's GPT3 model.
+A simple chatbot was developed based on OpenAI's GPT-4 model (specifically `gpt-4-1106-preview`).
 APIs were called by AWS Lambda, supporting both `requests` and `boto3` library calls.
-Web app was writen in Streamlit and hosted on custom EC2 instance.
+Web app was written in Streamlit and hosted on custom EC2 instance.
 CI/CD was done using GitHub Actions.
 Repo details at [GitHub link](https://github.com/nesaboz/chatbot/).

 Try it yourself at <a href="https://nesaboz-chatbot-mygpt-cfgwpf.streamlit.app" target="_blank">MyGPT</a>.